-Jan 6, 2025 Chunk of the day, Chunks, Lexis Maritime English 1 I guess the vocabulary of every language is shaped by the history and geography of the places it developed in – and English is no exception.
-The United Kingdom has almost 8000 miles of coastline and a long history as a seafaring nation, so it’s no surprise that many words and phrases that were originally […]
+Jan 6, 2025 Chunk of the day, Chunks, Lexis Boat Idioms There are a lot of boat idioms in English perhaps as a result of the history and geography of UK itself.
+The United Kingdom has almost 8000 miles of coastline and a long history as a seafaring nation, so it’s no surprise that many words and phrases that were originally used on boats and at […]

 Dec 20, 2023 Chunk of the day, Chunks More fictional characters who appear in everyday English After the positive reception that my last post on literary figures in everyday speech got, I figured it made sense to write a follow-up exploring the way the names of some more fictional characters are used in daily conversation.
 Today, we’ll look at five famous characters and consider how they’ve passed into the language.
 First […]